ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/creating-files-store.markdown

 ##Initialization and disposal

 Note that the same like for `DocumentStore` object the created `FilesStore` instance also needs to be explicitly initialized by calling `Initialize` method.
-It returns `IFilesStore` object which ensure full access to manage files.
-Note that the whole code is placed inside `using` statement because the returned object implements `IDisposable`.
+It returns `IFilesStore` object which ensures full access to manage files.
+Note that the whole code is placed inside `using` statement because the returned instance implements `IDisposable`.
 In a real case scenario the files store should be disposed when an application shuts down.

 ##Singleton